What’s in My Shop?

 Cost: I bought mine from a local jewelry store for a couple of bucks.

-My workshop now includes a 3-pound Lortone Tumbler.
-I’ve been working with sterling silver more frequently and wanted a tumbler to give those pieces a high, professional shine.
-Tumbling is the way to do it.
+All my pieces are polished in my 3-pound Lortone Tumbler.
+I work mainly in sterling silver, and the tumbler gives those pieces a superior professional shine.
 Note: No tumbling for plated materials, although filled wire is fine.

 - 2 pounds of stainless steel mixed shot (stainless steel doesn’t rust and will last pretty much forever);